Noah & the Raven

 I believe a few proper questions will lead one to the answer.

-The Torah goes out of the way to tell us that it was Noah who made the window.
+Torah goes out of the way to tell us that it was Noah who made the window.
 This tells us what?
 Again, he made the entire ark, which includes this window.
-Shift the emphasis of the passage to detect a nuance: Do not read, "that Noah made", but rather, "that Noah made" - as opposed to G-d telling Noah to make it.
-Noah made this without G-d's instruction.
-The Torah is pointing out that Noah desired a window for some reason.
+“Noah made" indicates without God's instruction.
+Torah is pointing out that Noah desired a window for some reason.
 If he knows what is occurring prior to the flood, and also as the flood waters engulfed the Earth, I suggest that he was concerned with the period subsequent to the flood.
 Meaning, Noah worried about what he would find after the flood was over.

 In my opinion, Noah did not want to be faced with seeing the corpses of his society, once the ark landed.
 This is why, according to a Rabbi, Noah planted wine grapes upon his exit from the ark.
 He was experiencing depression from solitude as the only members left on Earth, and used drunkenness to escape the depression.
 This very same worry is what prompted him to create a window, on his own accord.
 But prior to seeing what was out there, he sent the raven.
 Again, the Torah is concealing something, as it did not tell us why he sent the raven, but it did tell us why he sent the dove.

 What is the difference between the two birds?
 The raven is flesh eating.
 I believe that Noah was not yet interested in seeing if the land dried up, as he didn't send the dove, for whose purpose this served.
-But he first sent a flesh eating bird - with a Torah-concealed purpose.
+But he first sent a flesh eating bird, with a Torah-concealed purpose.
 I believe that purpose was to discern whether there were bodies near the ark, something Noah did not want to face.
-If the raven did not return, Noah would then know the raven found food - corpses - and he would be prepared to face the tragic site outside of the ark.
+If the raven did not return, Noah would then know the raven found food—corpses—and he would be prepared to face the tragic site outside of the ark.

 By prompting us to ask new questions regarding a word change or repetition, or concealing an explanation, the Torah teaches us new insights.
 The Torah is also discrete and thus conceals more distasteful information.